 - If the Lead Pastor discerns among the men of the church one who possesses the Biblical, spiritual and educational qualifications for ordination as stated in 1 Timothy 3:1-7 and Titus 1:6-9, he shall call together the men of the church to examine the candidate.
 After the examination and upon the recommendation of the Lead Pastor, a public service shall be held at which time the candidate shall be ordained by the laying on of hands.
 Upon ordination, the newly ordained pastor shall have the full blessing of the church to preach, lead as pastor, baptize, serve communion, perform weddings, lead worship and perform other ministerial duties as led by the Lord and the local church.

-- Commissioning for ministry is the recognition by the church that a person has been called of God and is qualified for Christian ministry.
+- Commissioning for ministry is the recognition by the church that a man or woman has been called of God and is qualified for Christian ministry.
 Anyone who, in the judgment of the pastoral leadership, gives evidence they have been called of God and are qualified for Christian ministry may be commissioned in ministry subject to the conditions established by the church.
 Commissioning is distinct from licensure and ordination and is the recognition by the church of the call of God upon a person’s life to an ongoing ministry or for a defined purpose and period of time.
 A certificate of commissioning may be issued to candidates involved in the local church, parachurch, or mission organizations, where the church views such recognition as appropriate.